The Ultimate Guide To Visit Beijing Temple Of Heaven

 d.
 Imperial Vault of Heaven and Divine Music Administration: Discover the Imperial Vault of Heaven, a smaller circular building that houses ceremonial tablets.
 Adjacent to it is the Divine Music Administration, where music was performed during religious ceremonies.

-There are 2 altars: the Circular Mound Altar in the south and the Altar of Praying for grain in the North.
-The 2 altars are connected by the Red Stairway bridge.
+There are two altars: the Circular Mound Altar in the south and the Altar of Praying for grain in the North.
+The Red Stairway bridge connects the two altars.

 Start from the east gate 东门晨练

 The most interesting for travelers is to watch the locals doing morning exercise.
-This is a good way to enjoy the authentic local life, the exercise starts early in the morning and continues until 11 am.
-You can also find the wedding market near the 7 start stone.
+This is an excellent way to enjoy the authentic local life; the training starts early in the morning and continues until 11 am.
+You can also find the wedding market near the seven-start stone.

 Long Corridor 长廊

-Located outside of the Hall of Prayer for Good Harvest, it has 72 rooms lined along its length.
+It is located outside the Hall of Prayer for Good Harvest and has 72 rooms lined along its length.
 It is used to prevent the contamination of sacrifices by rain, snow, and sandstorms.

 Hall of Prayer for Good Harvest 祈年殿

 This is the most famous building of the Temple of Heaven.
-It is 31.78 meters high and integral structure joined together with wooden parts of tenons and mortises.
-Its magnificent appearance could reasonably bear not only its own weight but also any outside force.
+It is 31.78 meters high and has an integral structure with wooden parts of tenons and mortises.
+Its magnificent appearance could reasonably bear its weight and any outside force.

 Echo Wall 回音壁

 The echo wall is the wall of the Imperial Vault of Heaven.
-It is a good carrier of sound.
-It is very smooth, and the bricks of the wall are perfectly matched, so it creates a good echo sound effect, it was later named the Echo Wall
+It is a suitable carrier of sound.
+It is very smooth, and the fence bricks are perfectly matched, creating a good echo sound effect; it was later named the Echo Wall.

 Triple Sound Stones 三音石